A couple of years ago I was searching for a job in the US.

 Clearly, American Online Jobs offers no jobs, whatsoever.

-The only function of this website is to redirect you to different websites and earn commissions off of those who end up buying something.
+The only function of this website is to redirect you to different websites and earn commissions from those who end up buying something.

 It is basically a website using affiliate marketing as a source of income.